equodev/equo-ide/plugin-gradle/P2DEPS.md

-To compiled classes against dependencies from p2, you can do something like the following.
+To compile classes against dependencies from p2, you can use `dev.equo.p2deps`.

 ```gradle
 apply plugin: 'dev.equo.p2deps'